Skip to Content

 Vibratory tumblers generally can’t hold as many large rocks as good-sized rotary tumblers unless you can afford the considerable cost of an industrial-size vibratory tumbler.

 You need much less grit for a vibratory tumbler than a rotary one.
-For a start, you can skip the coarse grit stage you would use in a rotary tumbler and begin with the medium grit.
+For a start, skip the coarse grit stage used in a rotary tumbler and begin with the medium grit.
 Each stage, from medium to fine to polish, is shorter in a vibratory tumbler.

 People typically use a rotary tumbler to shape the rocks and switch to a vibratory tumbler for the rest.
 It saves time and money.